DEFRA/defra-ai-sdlc/defra-ai-playbook/Experiments Kanban.md

 - [ ] pip freeze, python lib mgmt - add to .cursorrules?
 - [ ] Check out Mermaid - https://www.mermaidchart.com/ (or learn)
 - [ ] React vs curent FE?
+- [ ] Add sub-modules to the repos to handle fronend and backend access to a single PRD?

 ## Doing